 Optimizing Back Of The House Operations

 Even though the customers are in no contact with your back-end operations, you must remember that they add to customer satisfaction just as much as front-end operations do and significantly impact your operating costs.
 Back-end and front-end operations work as a team and together create a dining experience for your customers to judge your restaurant performance.
 If your back-end is slow or the operations are mismanaged, the front-of-the-house staff will not be able to deliver their services on time.
 Thus you need to optimize your back-end along with your front-end.

-Here is how you should be using technology to keep the back of the house operations streamlined.
+Here is how you should be using technology to keep the back-of-the-house operations streamlined.

 (i) Efficient Order Preparation Process

-During the rush hours, it is possible that even when an order has been placed at the POS, the KOT may not be sent to the kitchen immediately and lead to a delay in order preparation.
+During rush hours, it is possible that even when an order has been placed at the POS, the KOT may not be sent to the kitchen immediately and lead to a delay in order preparation.
 Cloud technology resolves this issue.
-As soon as the order gets placed in the POS, it is reflected into the Kitchen Display System.
+As soon as the order gets placed in the POS, it is reflected in the Kitchen Display System.

 Kitchen Display Systems act as a junction between the front end and the back end of the restaurant.
 They enable the kitchen staff to view and prepare the order and also update the order status.
 As soon as the order is prepared, the wait staff gets notified and can pick up the order from the kitchen, thus reducing any delays in service.